JRay888/discord-translator-bot/README.md

 ## How It Works

-1. Server administrators set a target language for each channel using `!setlang`
-2. When users send messages in those channels, the bot:
-   - Detects the source language
+### Translation Groups

+1. Server administrators create translation groups and add channels to them
+2. When a user sends a message in any grouped channel:
+   - The bot detects which group the channel belongs to
+   - Translates the message to all other languages in that group
+   - Posts translations in each corresponding channel
+3. Each group operates independently

+### Flag Reactions

+1. Server administrators enable flag reactions in specific channels
+2. When a user reacts to a message with a flag emoji:
+   - The bot detects which language the flag represents
-   - Translates to the target language (if different)
+   - Translates the message to that language
-   - Posts the translation with the author's name and language info
+   - Replies to the message with the translation
-3. The original message remains visible for context
+3. Multiple users can request different translations of the same message

 ## Configuration Storage

+All settings are stored in `language_config.json` in the bot's directory:
+- Translation groups and their channel mappings
+- Flag-enabled channels

-Language settings are stored in `language_config.json` in the bot's directory.
-This file is automatically created and updated when you use the `!setlang` command.
+This file is automatically created and updated when you use bot commands.

+**Note:** If deploying to Railway or similar platforms, this file will reset on container restart unless you set up persistent storage or use environment variables.

 ## Troubleshooting

 ### Bot doesn't respond
 - Check that Message Content Intent is enabled in Discord Developer Portal
 - Verify the bot has proper permissions in your server
+- For flag reactions, ensure the bot has Add Reactions permission

 ### Translation errors
 - The bot uses Google Translate's free API which may have rate limits